ChugR/amqp-blogs/blog-02/blog-02.md

 There is no special installation required for the certificate files.
 They must be readable during broker start up.

 Assume that you have run the generation script in the broker's root folder.
-The certificates will be in folder *.\keys*.
+The certificates will be in folder *.\certs*.
 In the broker configuration file the key stores are loaded by adding these lines to file *.\conf\activemq.xml*.

     <sslContext>
       <sslContext
-        keyStore="${activemq.conf}/../keys/broker-jks.keystore" keyStorePassword="password"
+        keyStore="${activemq.conf}/../certs/broker-jks.keystore" keyStorePassword="password"
-        trustStore="${activemq.conf}/../keys/broker-jks.truststore" trustStorePassword="password"/>
+        trustStore="${activemq.conf}/../certs/broker-jks.truststore" trustStorePassword="password"/>
     </sslContext>

 ### Creating the AMQPS TLS Transport Connector for TLS Handshake Only